Witnessing Quantum Aspects of Gravity in a Lab

 Invited Speakers

-• André Landulfo (UFABC, Brazil): TBA
+• André Landulfo (UFABC, Brazil): Quantum Communication in Curved Spacetimes

-• Gautam Satishchandran (Princeton University, USA): TBA
+• Gautam Satishchandran (Princeton University, USA): Gravitationally Mediated Entanglement: Newtonian Fields, Gravitons and Black Holes

 • John F. Donoghue (UMass Amherst, USA): TBA